 ||tu varessis vût||varessistu vût?

 ||al varès vût||varessial vût?

 ||o varessin vût||varessino vût?

 ||a varessin vût||varessino vût?|

-Vocabulary: inrabiâsi (to get angry), tacâ (to oppose), il delit (crime), la colpe (fault), tant (so, very), incjagnît (enraged, infuriated; also expressed as incagnît), i grabatui (stuff, things; from the singular il grabatul), tirâ fûr (to pull out, to bring forth), culì (here), presince di (before, in the presence of), la sentence (judgement, sentence), fâ sentence (to judge), la piore (sheep), la cjavre ([female] goat), dispierdi (to squander, to waste, to disperse; used here in the sense of to abort), il roc (ram), fâ fûr (to destroy, to kill), la bestie salvadie (wild beast), puartâ (to bring), rimeti dal gno (to put back of my own; that is, to pay of my own), puartâ vie (to take away, to steal), di dì (by day), di gnot (by night), sbrovâ (to burn, to scorch), il cjalt (hot[ness]), vie pal dì (during the day), glacâ (to freeze), il frêt (cold[ness]), glaçâsi di frêt (of a person, to get very cold), no sierâ lûs (to not get any sleep), in dute la mari gnot (during the entire night).
+Vocabulary: inrabiâsi (to get angry), tacâ (to take on), il delit (crime), la colpe (fault, guilt), tant (so, very), incjagnît (enraged, infuriated; also incagnît), cirî (to search), i grabatui (things), tirâ fûr (to bring forth), culì (here), presince di (before, in the presence of), il fradi (brother), la sentence (judgement, sentence), fâ sentence (to judge), vincj (twenty), un an (year), la piore (ewe), la cjavre (she-goat), dispierdi (to miscarry), mangjâ (to eat), il roc (ram), il nemâl (animal), fâ fûr (to kill), la bestie salvadie (wild beast), puartâ (to bring), rimeti (to repay [put back]), volê (to want), puartâ vie (to carry off), di dì (by day), di gnot (by night), sbrovâ (to burn, to scorch), il cjalt (hot[ness]), vie pal dì (by day), glacâ (to freeze), il frêt (cold[ness]), no sierâ lûs (to not get any sleep), in dute la mari gnot (during the entire night).